The history of the Vatican Museums

 What is the Cabinet of the Masks?

-The Cabinet of the Masks is one of the many hidden treasures you can discover with our Vatican Tour with Cabinet of the masks.
+The Cabinet of the Masks is one of the many hidden treasures you can discover with our tours.
 Though many visit the Sistine Chapel and the Raphael Rooms on their trip to the enclave city, few visitors take the time to check out this amazing room.
 This makes it one of the best-hidden gems that you can include on your trip to the Vatican.

 The small room, called the Cabinet of Masks is part of the Pius-Clementine Museum, founded in 1771 by Pope Clement XIV and expanded by Pius IV.
 The Cabinet houses classical sculptures such as a reproduction of the famous Three Graces group, a reproduction of Aphrodite Cnidia, considered the first female nude in Greek art, and other statues of female subjects.